-Solving a conjecture of Bermond et al. [5], Thomassen proved [22] that the edges of any cubic graph can be two-colored such that each monochromatic connected component is a path of length at most 5 (see Fig. 2(a) for an example).
-In addition, the aforementioned coloring can be found in polynomial time [22].
+It is known that the edges of any cubic graph can be two-colored such that each monochromatic connected component is a path (of any length) [19].
+In fact, solving a conjecture of Bermond et al. [20], Thomassen proved [21] a stronger result: the edges of any cubic graph can be two-colored such that each monochromatic connected component is a path of length at most 5 (see Fig. 2(a) for an example).
+In addition, the aforementioned colorings can be found in polynomial time [19], [21].
 Note that in such a coloring of a cubic graph, each vertex appears exactly once as an endpoint of a path, and exactly once as an internal vertex of another path.
-We next show that this result can be easily extended to graphs with maximum degree at most 3.
+We next show that these results can be easily strengthened for the family of graphs $\mathcal H$ defined in Lemma 1.